 3. Which biology classes count as electives?

-Anything at the 3000 level or above that is not a core course (3111, 3144, 3166, 3273, or 4600) is considered a biology elective.
+Most courses at the 3000 level or above that are not core course (3111, 3144, 3166, 3273, or 4600) are considered a biology elective.
 There are many such classes to choose from.
 Please note that certain electives have specific prerequisites.
 See the Undergraduate Catalog for more details.

 4. How many Biology labs do I have to take?